 But air fryer chicken wings are kind of in a league of their own, because chicken wings baked in the oven just aren’t anything special.
 Before I got an air fryer I made chicken wings once or twice year at the most.

 But now wings are a regular part of my family’s meal rotation!
-We love to try out different flavorings and dry rubs, or make a wings with Buffalo or chili sauce.
+We love to try out different flavorings and dry rubs.

 Why You Will Love Air Fryer Lemon Pepper Wings